Bees and butterflies find it hard to survive in the concrete deserts of a city.

 Global organisations raising awareness and improving the global urban environment for native pollinators and plants.

-All images © River of Flowers & BeeBristol
+Images 1 - 3 © River of Flowers & BeeBristol